 Please call the shelter to find out about our PETS FOR VETS PROGRAM: 707-467-6453.

 If you’d like to help the shelter dogs and cats, but can’t get to Plant Road, you may want to consider fostering.
-The foster program at the Ukiah Shelter is a great way to help dogs and cats, from your own home!
+The FOSTER PROGRAM at the Ukiah Shelter is a great way to help dogs and cats--from your own home!
 We are always looking for temporary homes in the inland Mendocino County area.
 A foster family provides a safe environment for a shelter guest.
 Another great feature of the program is the information foster homes provide about their guests–information that is very useful as we search for the right adoption and home for each animal.

 While you are fostering a dog or cat, the shelter provides support, along with food, crates and bedding, if requested.
 Any necessary vet care, including vaccines, are provided by the shelter.
 The foster family provides a safe environment for their shelter guest.
 If you rent your house, your landlord must provide written approval for a foster placement.
 Shelter staff will need to approve your request to foster If there are any other pets in your house, and all pets in your home should be up-to-date on their vaccines.
 As a dog and cat foster family, you must agree to return your shelter guest when requested by shelter staff for needed medical care such as vaccines.

 NAP TIME FOR DOGS??
 The Mendocino County Animal Shelter dog kennel areas can be a very busy environment.
 A lot goes on throughout the day in the dog kennel areas.
 We have staff members feeding & cleaning, many volunteers walking & socializing dogs, and of course, all of the daily visitors stopping by to see our hairy four-legged fun loving creatures.
 It is nearly impossible for the dogs in the kennels to fully relax or sleep during the hours of operation, and this, in turn, causes stress on the dogs in the kennels.
 When a dog is under a lot of stress, his or her immune system can be severely affected, making the dog vulnerable to diseases.
-To reduce stress on the dogs, and keep their immune systems functioning properly, the our dog kennel areas are CLOSED from 1:00 p.m. to 2:00 p.m.
+To reduce stress on the dogs, and keep their immune systems functioning properly, the our dog kennel areas are CLOSED from 1:00 to 1:30p.m.
 This change in procedure was highly recommended & endorsed by the UC Davis Veterinary School of Medicine, which was recently on site on March 15th & 16th.
 Dogs being able to take midday naps is becoming the normal practice in animal shelters throughout the United States.

 The Animal Shelter is open to the public our regular hours to view adoptable or lost & found cats or to purchase pet licenses.
-If you are looking for a lost dog from the hours of 1:00 p.m. to 2:00 p.m., a staff member will assist you in looking at pictures of the lost dogs that are confined at the shelter.
+If you are looking for a lost dog from the hours of 1 to 1:30 p.m., a staff member will assist you in looking at pictures of the lost dogs that are confined at the shelter.